nielsbaloe/vertxui/README.md

 ## View-On-Model

 You can create state-aware visual objects with ViewOn (and ViewOnBoth for two models).
-The ViewOn<> constructor receives your model (or state) object and a function how to translate this to a (Fluent HTML) view.
+The ViewOn<> constructor receives your model (or state) and a function how to translate this to a (Fluent HTML) view.
 On a sync() call, Fluent only updates DOM-items that were changed, so just declaratively write down how you would like to see things and don't worry about changing elements.

 		ViewOn<Model> spanWithLink = response.add(model, m -> {
 			return Span("myClass").a(null, m.name, "/details?name=" + m.name);